deontic/repostchecker/README.md

 # repostchecker
-a minimal extension for Google Chrome to check whether any Reddit (image) post is a repost with ease, uses the undocumented repostsleuth API *
+a minimal extension for Google Chrome to check whether any Reddit (image) post is a repost with ease, uses the undocumented repostsleuth API

-###### \* doesn't work for a very tiny number of exceptional urls, this is a repostsleuth limitation

 <img width="555" alt="image" src="https://user-images.githubusercontent.com/68165727/183236002-c85151ba-fcb3-4fa3-8769-550e659891a2.png">